openharmony/docs/en/device-dev/driver/driver-peripherals-external-des.md

         busybox udhcpd /vendor/etc/udhcpd.conf
         ```

-     4. On the mobile phone, select the network named **test** in the available Wi-Fi list and enter the password.

-        The network name and password are configured in the **hostapd.conf** file.
+     4. On the mobile phone, select the network named **test** in the available Wi-Fi list and enter the password. <br>The network name and password are configured in the **hostapd.conf** file.
 You can see that network name in the connected Wi-Fi list if the connection is successful.

      5. Ping the test terminal from the development board.

         ```shell
         busybox ping xxx.xxx.xxx.xxx
         ```

-        In the command, xxx.xxx.xxx.xxx indicates the IP address of the test terminal.
+        In the command, *xxx.xxx.xxx.xxx* indicates the IP address of the test terminal.
 If the test terminal can be pinged, the WLAN driver provides basic features normally.

    - Verify basic STA features.

-     1. Start the STA on the development board, and enable the hotspot on the test terminal.

-        The hotspot name and password are configured in the **hostapd.conf** file.
+     1. Start the STA on the development board, and enable the hotspot on the test terminal. <br>The hotspot name and password are configured in the **hostapd.conf** file.
 The hotspot name is **test**, and the password is **12345678**.

      2. Run the following command in the **cmd** window:

         ```shell
         hdc shell
         wpa_supplicant -i wlan0 -d -c wpa_supplicant.conf
         ```

      3. Run the following commands in another **cmd** window:

         ```shell
         hdc shell
         mount -o rw,remount /
         mount -o rw,remount /vendor
         busybox udhcpc -i wlan0 -s system/lib/dhcpc.sh
         ```
         The IP addresses of the board and test terminal are displayed if the command is successful.

      4. Ping the test terminal from the development board.

         ```shell
         busybox ping xxx.xxx.xxx.xxx
         ```

-        In the command, *xxx.xxx.xxx.xxx* indicates the IP address of the test terminal.
+        In the command, xxx.xxx.xxx.xxx indicates the IP address of the test terminal.
 If the test terminal can be pinged, the WLAN driver provides basic features normally.

 #### **API Invocation**
 The WLAN driver module provides two types of capability interfaces for the upper layer: HDI interface and HAL interface.